 Making the After-Sun Spray:

-- In a glass bottle with mister, combine 4 ounces of the your homemade herb-infused witch hazel extract with your chosen hydrosol and aloe vera gel in a spray bottle.
+- In a glass bottle with mister, combine 4 ounces of the your homemade herb-infused witch hazel extract with your hydrosol and aloe vera gel in a spray bottle.

 - Secure lid, shake well, and spray generously on skin as needed.
 Avoid contact with eyes and other sensitive areas.

 - Keep refrigerated (will usually last up to a year if properly stored).